Types of leadership theories go way back when people were led by those in power.

 As you can see, there have been many leadership theories over time.

 There is no right or wrong way to lead.
 Many people use a few aspects of

 more than one theory when leading others.
 Throughout your life, you will

 Everyone still looks to the leaders for problem solving, they have special traits, planning skills and characteristics and they help point followers in the right direction.
 Some people seem to be natural born leaders and others can learn to be a leader.

 I lean towards the situational leadership theories, because for some people a

 conflict or some other situation will kick them in gear and they take control of

-things when there seems to be no one leading.
+things and set a plan of action when there seems to be no one leading.